From our Family Shareholders

 - No tuna supply from fishing vessels not certified as Dolphin Friendly or those practising shark finning or fishing endangered species.

 We play our role in encouranging our suppliers to improve catching methods for skipjack and yellowfin tuna in order to limit bycatch (accidental catch of other species).

 Most of our tuna is caught by purse seine fishing vessels and a small percentage from pole and line.
 We do not accept other methods of catching (like long lines) because of an excessive bycatch rate.

 As of today, our suppliers are unable to distinguish between the percentage catch of purse seine on free school tuna versus purse seine on FADs as they are mixed in the fishing vessels.
 We are, however, in constant dialogue with our suppliers who are committed to collecting data and sharing technical information.
 This should allow us a better understanding of the situation within a short time frame in order to improve our purchasing specifications.

-As a company involved in canned fish, we have on numerous occasions taken the opportunity to express our opinion that Marine Reserves and Marine Protection Areas should be enlarged and that well managed quotas for fish caught based on scientific data is an effective tool to manage and to protect the fish resources for future generations.
-We specifically express our support to promote the following areas as Marines Reserves and we pledge not to supply fish from these seas:
+As a company involved in canned fish, we have on numerous occasions taken the opportunity to express our opinion that Marine Reserves and Marine Protection Areas should be enlarged; additionally, well managed quotas for fish caught based on scientific data is an effective tool to manage and to protect fish resources for future generations.
+We specifically express our support to promote the following areas as Marine Reserves and we pledge not to supply fish from these seas: